The Bad Seed: Nature versus nurture

 In the decade the novel was published, juvenile delinquency began to be far more common, or at least more extensively reported and documented.
 Compared to earlier history, the idea of child crimes was a new phenomenon.
-A controversy about nature and nurture arose as psychiatric explanations were proposed for juvenile delinquency, with the debate being whether inborn tendencies ("nature") are more or less important than environmental factors ("nurture") in explaining deviant behavior.
+A controversy about nature vs nurture arose as psychiatric explanations were proposed for juvenile delinquency, with the debate being whether inborn tendencies ("nature") are more or less important than environmental factors ("nurture") in explaining deviant behavior.

 Supporters of the “nature” side suggested that some people are born evil or with malicious tendencies.
 The idea that nature prevails over nurture is implied in The Bad Seed.
 March incorporates the notion that a murderous genetic trait is being passed down through the generations.
 Within the plot of the story, Rhoda is a serial murderer just like her grandmother, having inherited the murderous gene.
 Rhoda had been brought up as a privileged child; she was nurtured emotionally and physically and thus a broken home life was not to blame for her actions.
 Tasker hints and suggests at the idea of nature taking effect when he quotes that "some people are just born evil", when discussing Denker with Christine.

 Psychologist Robert D. Hare, who argues that the evidence suggests psychopathy is an inborn trait, discusses The Bad Seed in his 1993 non-fiction book Without Conscience.
 A lengthy quote from the novel opens Hare's book, describing in March's words how most decent individuals are not by nature suspicious and thus unable to understand or anticipate the acts of evil and depravity that some people are capable of committing.
 Later in his book, Hare argues that March's novel is a "remarkably true to life" portrayal of the development of psychopathy in childhood, illustrating both Rhoda's callous use of others to serve her own ends as well as Christine's growing helplessness and desperation as she realizes the extent of her daughter's behavior.